minimice/terraform-cloudprovider-cli/terraform-azure-go-cli/README.md

 # terraform-azure-go-cli

+✅ Multi-platform ready.
+Currently only supporting x86_64 as Microsoft has not made an ARM64 version ready yet.

 This Dockerfile builds a cli where you can run terraform, azure, and go commands.
 You can use Azure service principle credentials (or your own credentials) by passing in the following required environment variables:
 - ARM_TENANT_ID
 - ARM_SUBSCRIPTION_ID